 - Age and condition of your rental property

-- Number of units you own
+- The number of units you own

 - Replacement cost of your investment property